 For the distribution revenue included in sale of energy, the Corporation files a "Cost of Service" ("COS") rate application with the OEB every five years where rates are determined through a review of the forecasted annual amount of operating and capital expenditures, debt and shareholder's equity required to support the Corporation's business.
-The Corporation estimates electricity usage and the costs to service each customer class to determine the appropriate rates to be charged to each customer class.
-The COS application is reviewed by the OEB and interveners and rates are approved based upon this review, including any revisions resulting from that review.
+The Corporation estimates electricity usage and the costs to service each customer class to determine the appropriate rates to be charged to each class.
+The COS application is reviewed by the OEB and interveners on record.
+Rates are approved based upon this review, including any revisions resulting from that review.

-In the intervening years, an Incentive Rate Mechanism application ("IRM") is filed.
+In the intervening years, Festival has chosen to file a Price Cap Incentive Rate Mechanism ("IRM") application.
 An IRM application results in a formulaic adjustment to distribution rates that were set under the last COS application.
 The previous year's rates are adjusted for the annual change in the Gross Domestic Product Implicit Price Inflator for Final Domestic Demand ("GDP IPI-FDD") net of a productivity factor and a "stretch factor" determined by the relative efficiency of an electricity distributor.